The Numbers Are Worse Than You Think

 We've internalized a strange belief that finishing a book is the only valid way to engage with it.
 But nobody finishes every article they click on, every course they enroll in, or every documentary they start.
 We extract value and move on.

 Books deserve the same flexibility.
-Reading the first three chapters and then listening to a discussion of the rest isn't cheating — it's being strategic about your time.
-Listening to a 30-minute conversation before deciding whether to commit to the full text isn't laziness — it's due diligence.
+Reading the first three chapters and then listening to an episode about the rest isn't cheating.
+It's being strategic about your time.
+Listening to a 30-minute podcast episode before deciding whether to commit to the full text isn't laziness.
+It's due diligence.

 The audiobook completion rate problem isn't solved by more willpower.
 It's solved by better format choices.
 Sometimes the right format is the full book.
-Sometimes it's a conversation.
+Sometimes it's a podcast episode.
 Sometimes it's both.

-If you've got a stack of books you keep meaning to get to, consider starting with a conversation instead of page one.
-Browse narrlit's library to see what's available — you might find that the book you abandoned six months ago becomes a lot more interesting once you've heard two people argue about why it matters.
+If you've got a stack of books you keep meaning to get to, consider starting with an episode instead of page one.
+Browse narrlit's library to see what's available.
+You might find that the book you abandoned six months ago becomes a lot more interesting once you've heard two people argue about why it matters.